sindresorhus/grunt-eslint/readme.md

 ### outputFile

-Type: `boolean`
+Type: `boolean/string`
 Default: `false`

-Output the report to a file.
+Output the report to a file with a given filename.

 ### quiet